-Types of Final Tax Returns
+Types of Final and Estate Tax Returns

 Taxes can be reduced significantly by filing these three taxes.
 Consult us to see what type of tax returns will be necessary for your situation.
 Please note probate fee and the funeral charges are not deductible according to CRA rules.